theupdateframework/taps/tap8.md

 ## Rotation to Null

 Clients need to check for rotations to a null key, and any delegation pointing to a null rotation is invalid.
-The null key is a key that contains all 0's.
+The null key is a hard coded value used across tuf implementations.
 This enables a role to explicitly revoke their own key(s) by introducing a rotation to null.

 The rotate files will be listed in the snapshot metadata and shall be